Hannah Wilkinson: College career

 In November of her senior season the NCAA granted her eligibility for the 2015 season.
 She was originally assigned a sophomore status when she enrolled at Tennessee after previously attending classes at Auckland University of Technology for one year.
 She tore her ACL in August 2015 and was granted a medical redshirt year.

 Club career

 Wilkinson signed for Damallsvenskan side Vittsjö GIK in March 2017.
 In October 2018, Wilkinson tore her anterior cruciate ligament during a cup game against Jitex BK.

 In July 2019, Wilkinson signed with Portuguese Campeonato Nacional team Sporting CP.

 In August 2021, Wilkinson joined Australian club Melbourne City.
+In June 2024, she departed the club at the end of her contract as their all-time leading goalscorer.

+In October 2024, Wilkinson announced her retirement from football.

 International career

 National youth teams

 Wilkinson first played for the New Zealand under 20 side in January 2010 and impressed national selector John Herdman with 5 goals in 3 games, including a hat-trick in her first, earning herself a call up to the senior side for friendlies against Australia and a trip to the Cyprus Cup.

 In 2010, she represented New Zealand at the 2010 FIFA U-20 Women's World Cup, appearing in all three group games.

 She also appeared in all three group games for New Zealand during the 2012 FIFA U-20 Women's World Cup, which took place in Japan.